 High-Dose Methotrexate Therapy

-Table 2 presents the frequency of adverse reactions which occurred during the administration of 58 courses of high-dose methotrexate 12 grams/m² followed by levoleucovorin rescue, for osteosarcoma, in 16 patients, ages 6-21 years.
+Table 2 presents the frequency of adverse reactions which occurred during the administration of 58 courses of high-dose methotrexate 12 grams/m² followed by levoleucovorin rescue, for osteosarcoma in 16 patients aged 6 to 21 years.
 Most patients received levoleucovorin 7.5 mg every 6 hours for 60 hours or longer, beginning 24 hours after completion of methotrexate administration.

 |Skin and Appendages|